melek-elgaied/projet-soa-ecommerce-enit-2023-3AINFO1/inventory/README.md

 ## Endpoints
 ### 1. Retrieve Product information based on its name
 **Endpoint:**
 ```shell script
 GET /api/inventory/{productName}
 ```
 ### 2. Get All Inventory

-returns a list with all products in stock.
+returns a list with all products in stock.// **Endpoint:**
-**Endpoint:**
 ```shell script
 GET /api/inventory/all